Kids like it here.

 The Integrity Lesson.

-How should we deal with things when we screw up?
+How should we deal with things when we make a mistake?
 We have the luxury of being able to teach this lesson in the safety of a close-knit, small community.

 - Take responsibility